Rail House Café

-But sometimes, you’re in the mood for really excellent dining.
+But sometimes, you’re in the mood for really good dining.

 And if one of those moods happens to strike you when you’re in Victoria – fear not.
-Because we’ve tirelessly tracked down the greatest dining establishments in the neighbourhood, selflessly sampling every brunch, lunch and dinner for the sake of your tastebuds, and relentlessly reviewing each restaurant for its atmosphere, service, and of course, food.
+Because we’ve tirelessly sought out the greatest dining establishments in the neighbourhood, selflessly sampling every brunch, lunch and dinner for the sake of your tastebuds, and rigorously assessing each restaurant for its atmosphere, service, and of course, food.

 Behold our pick of the best restaurants in Victoria…

-Michelin starred and critically lavished, A. Wong is the peak of fine dining in Victoria.
-Two excellently laid-out taster menus take you on a tour of China’s diverse culinary heritage; from poached yolk steamed rice rolls and soy chicken with caviar, to Sichuanese aubergines and prawn-stuffed chicken wings.
+Michelin starred and critically lavished, A. Wong is the apex of fine dining restaurants in Victoria.
+At lunch, pick and choose from individual dim sum dishes.
+At night, an excellently laid-out taster menu takes you on a tour of China’s diverse culinary heritage; from poached yolk steamed rice rolls and soy chicken with caviar, to Sichuanese aubergines and prawn-stuffed chicken wings.
 It is, in a word, excellent.

 Rail House Cafe

-The Rail House Café is the third sibling to Fitzrovia’s Riding House Café and Bermondsey’s Village East.
+The Rail House Café was the first follow-up to Fitzrovia’s Riding House Café.

 And it’s still very much on track.

-Plush, bohemian surroundings are bolstered by salvaged architectural features, floor to ceiling windows and a gentle clink of activity at the central bar, while they serve classic all day dining from sumptuous brunches to wholesome warm grain salads, steaks, and fresh seafood dishes…
+Plush, bohemian surroundings bolstered by salvaged architectural features, floor to ceiling windows and a gentle clink of activity at the central bar make it one of the best-looking restaurants in Victoria, featuring classic all day dining from sumptuous brunches to wholesome warm grain salads, steaks, and fresh seafood dishes…

 It takes bottle to put your wine list on an equal footing with the food.